hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 ~~~
 few_shot_prompt = """
-Here are some examples of how to translate leagal terms of service and their friendly summaries using emoji:
+Here are some examples of how to translate legal terms of service and their friendly summaries using emoji:

 Original: "We reserve the right to accept or refuse membership in our discretion."
 Translated: "We get to say yay 👍 or nay 👎 to memberships, just because we can💪!"